What is ALA? Is alpha lipoic acid a nootropic? How effective is it? This article examines these questions so you don’t have to.

-Keep in mind, R-ALA is about 12 times as effective for improving human health as S-ALA.
+Keep in mind, however, that R-ALA is about 12 times as effective for improving human health as S-ALA.

 It’s also possible to make blends that have more R-ALA than S-ALA, but it’s time consuming and expensive.

-So now that you’re aware of the differences between R-ALA and S-ALA, what does ALA do to improve human health and cognition?
+So now that you’re aware of the differences between R-ALA and S-ALA, how does ALA improve human health and cognition?

 Alpha-Lipoic Acid Benefits – The List Goes on!
 And on!
 And on…

 There are so many advantages to taking ALA as a supplement that I thought it would be a good idea to break this commentary up into smaller chunks.

 So without further ado, let’s get into it, shall we?

 1) Alpha-Lipoic Acid as an Antioxidant – The ‘One-Two Punch’!

 ALA is a very powerful antioxidant because it delivers what I call a ‘1-2 punch’.

 Alpha-lipoic acid helps protect our cells in 2 ways: